Mattiakus/signalticker/README.md

 - toot (A mastodon cli client)

 also you need to install a python venv in the python folder where you install the instagrapi library.
 After that you can put your instagram login credentials in the "Data/Instagram" file

+### Features to come:
+- I want to re-implement shouts
+- easier reposting by having a quick-repost list so you don't have to do the post command
+- a special command for sharing a post to a list of groups too
+- adding people as admins via signal